Projects

 Collaboration with the MSU Deer Lab and MDWFP to develop new methods for estimating deer density without bait and assess impacts of CWD and long-duration flooding in the South Delta

-Mississippi Turkey Demographic Models
+Mississippi Wild Turkey Research

 The turkey demographic modeling project is a collaboration with MDWFP and Dr. Mark McConnell (MSU WFA).
 The project is evaluating the potential population consequences of changing harvest structures using stochastic demographic models.